SKYSURF: Constraints on Zodiacal Light and Extragalactic Background Light through Panchromatic HST All-Sky Surface-Brightness Measurements: II. First Limits on Diffuse Light at 1.25, 1.4, and 1.6 microns: Summary and Conclusions

 \acknowledgments We thank Annalisa Calamida, Phil Korngut, and Tod Lauer for helpful discussions.
 Additionally, we thank John Mather for his helpful comments regarding his suggestion of a spherical distribution of Sun approaching comets from SOHO/STEREO and his reference to the Sungrazer project.
 We thank HST Archive staff at STScI for their expert advice on HST component temperatures.
 All of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST).
 This project is based on observations made with the NASA/ESA Hubble Space Telescope and obtained from the Hubble Legacy Archive, which is a collaboration between the Space Telescope Science Institute (STScI/NASA), the Space Telescope European Coordinating Facility (ST-ECF/ESA), and the Canadian Astronomy Data Centre (CADC/NRC/CSA).

 We thank Ms. Desiree Crawl, Prof. Thomas Sharp, and the NASA Space Grant Consortium in Arizona for consistent support of our many undergraduate SKYSURF researchers at ASU during the pandemic.
 We acknowledge support for HST programs AR-09955 and AR-15810 provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+Work by RGA was supported by NASA under award number 80GSFC21M0002.